sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

        ![create](/images1/loganaly.png)

- 1. Review the configuration of analytics workspace and select **Create**
+ 1. Review the configuration of the analytics workspace and select **Create**

     ![createLAW](/images1/loganaly1.png)